gazpachu/joanmira/pages/blog/2016-01-18---javascript-understanding-the-weird-parts/index.md

 ### Lecture 45: IIFEs and safe code

 There are scenarios where a variable (in this case 'greeting') can be defined in two different contexts.
 So that means, we are not overwriting the greeting variable.
-They both exist in different context.
+They both exist in different contexts.

 ```javascript
 var greeting = 'Hola';